 We were blessed with nothing but sunshine and blue skies and managed to beat the Christmas market crowds.
 And we had the chance to celebrate my favorite holiday there-Thanksgiving!
 But let’s be honest… celebrating an American holiday abroad is incomparable (it is SO hard to find a Thanksgiving turkey in Europe!), buuuuut we made the best of it.
 Aside from the task of finding a last-minute turkey, I was in no mood to even learn how to cook a turkey on my own, lol!
 So we decided to treat ourselves to a fancy dinner out.
 We made ourselves a res at La Hache and went out for a round of bowling (a bit tipsy on the wine from dinner :p) afterward.

-We also took a train just about 35-minutes south to Colmar.
+We also took a day trip (regional train just about 35-minutes south) to Colmar.
 It’s much like Strasbourg but a bit more quaint.
 We had an obligatory mug of Vin Chaud (warm mulled wine) and made our way around the city in just a few hours.
 This tiny village came to life after sunset.
 The ubiquitous Christmas lights lit our way along the snug cobblestone streets.
 Albeit short, it was definitely a worthwhile visit.

 So if you’re ever around for the holidays, be sure to check out this European winter gem.
-It’s a perfect place for families and solo travelers alike.
-Do try Vin Chaud, Tarte Flambe and this amazing Raclette pizza pictured below (bet you didn’t see that one coming, haha).
-I didn’t get to try it unfortunately but am tempted to go back just for a taste, haha!
+It’s a perfect place for families and solo travellers alike.
+Do try seasonal favorites like Vin Chaud and Tarte Flambe.

 Happy Holidays from S&T <3